 With sturdy walls and hollow spaces inside, they’re great for stuffing with a tasty chicken salad or other mix.
 Not widely known yet among most gardeners, many chefs have learned of the hollow tomato varieties and use them for unusual presentations in fine dining restaurants.

-Also a type of paste tomato, growing a Schimmeig stuffing tomato results in plenty of fruit for sauces, canning and fresh-eating without lots of juice.
+Also a type of paste tomato, growing a Schimmeig stuffing tomato results in plenty of fruit for sauces, canning, and fresh-eating without lots of juice.
 Tomatoes may also be frozen.
 Many have low acidity.
-Each fruit weighs about six ounces.
+Each fruit weighs about six ounces (170 g.).

 Growing a Schimmeig Stuffing Tomato

 When the soil has warmed and seedlings have four or more true leaves, you may transplant them into a full sun spot in your landscape.
-Allow three feet (.91 m.) between plants so they get proper airflow.
+Allow 3 feet (1 m.) between plants so they get proper airflow.
 Since you may be using them as edible bowls, you’ll want to avoid blemishes on the skin.

 Caring for Schimmeig Tomatoes